spookyorange/floorp-linux-install/README.md

 Note: This installation script is by no means affiliated with Floorp project, or its maintainers.

-Note 2: This installation script is modified to install 12 version of floorp. (old 11 version uses depricated mechanisms and no longer supported)
+Note 2: This installation script installs 12 version of floorp. (old 11 version based on Firefox ESR 128 which is no longer supported)

 ## Usage